 King Saul offered David the opportunity to marry his daughter Michal on one condition.
 The condition was that he had to kill one hundred Philistine males and bring back their foreskins as proof (1Samuel 18:20 - 25).
-David, in his usual zealous fashion, not only accomplished this goal but also brought back an additional one hundred foreskins (verse 27).
+The future ruler, in his usual zealous fashion, not only accomplished this goal but also brought back an additional one hundred foreskins (verse 27).
 Michal then became his first wife.

 How long did he rule?

 David, after the death of Saul and Jonathan, did not immediately rule over a united Israel.
 He first travelled, at the age of about thirty, to Hebron where the tribe of Judah made him their ruler.
 He reigned over them for seven and one-half years (2Samuel 2:4, 8 - 11, 5:4 - 5).
 It was only after the murder of Saul's son Ishbosheth (2Samuel 4) that the rest of Israel agreed to be ruled by him (2Samuel 5:3, 1Chronicles 11:1 - 3).